nilupabatawala/DevOps/docs/Git.md

 ### Question 1 You are in the middle of a merge and encounter a conflict.
 How would you resolve this conflict and complete the merge?

-***Identify the Conflict** When you try to merge branches and encounter a conflict, Git will notify you which files have conflicts.
+When you try to merge branches and encounter a conflict, Git will notify you which files have conflicts.
 The conflicted files will be marked, and you can see a list of them with:

 `git status`